fred3m/astromatic_wrapper/README.rst

     :alt: Powered by Astropy Badge

-Astromatic-Wrapper is a package for running python pipelines that depend on the `Astromatic Software Suite.`_.
+Astromatic-Wrapper is a package for running python pipelines that depend on the `Astromatic Software Suite`_.
 The package mainly consists of an API to allow the user to run AstrOmatic codes such as `SExtractor`_, `SCAMP`_, `SWarp`_, `PSFEx`_, etc. from python scripts that make it easy to modify the configuration files and parameters used.